Elderly residents were physically restrained at Dublin nursing home, inspection finds

 Feedback from residents and their relatives on the level of consultation with them and access to meaningful activities was “very positive”, Hiqa acknowledged.

-“All those spoken too praised the staff for the cheerful and respectful manner in which they delivered care.
-Most residents spoken with said staff were very helpful and quick to respond to their needs, but some residents said they sometimes had to wait for staff to assist them to get washed and dressed.
+“All those spoken to praised the staff for the cheerful and respectful manner in which they delivered care.
+Most residents spoken with said staff were very helpful and quick to respond to their needs, but some residents said they sometimes had to wait for staff to assist them to get washed and dressed.”

-However, there were negative impacts to this “rushed care provision”, including where residents “were assisted to eat their breakfast, prior to their soiled incontinence wear being changed”.

-Hiqa said a plan submitted by the provider to deal with the concerns about restraint practices was not acceptable, as it did not satisfactorily address all of the failings identified in that area.
+Hiqa said a plan submitted by the provider to deal with the concerns about restraint practices was not acceptable, as it did not satisfactorily address all of the failings identified.

-In relation to the allegations of abuse, the provider said it had put in place a policy report an alleged incident on the day of occurrence and that gardaí were also informed the same day.
+In relation to the allegations of abuse, the provider said it had put in place a policy to ensure an alleged incident was reported on the day of occurrence and that gardaí were also informed the same day.

-It would also hold an “open disclosure” meeting with the affected family of the resident during which they were offered the opportunity to move the resident to another unit.
-Hiqa would be informed of the allegations in writing.

-Hiqa said an immediate action plan was issued to the nursing home provider on the day after the inspection, in relation to “the lack of adequate safeguarding measures in place to ensure residents’ safety”.

 Hiqa published 14 inspection reports on residential centres for older people examined for compliance with the Health Act 2007 and regulations governing nursing homes.

 Inspectors found evidence of good practice and compliance with the regulations and standards was found in seven centres.
-Evidence of non-compliance was found in another seven centres.
+Evidence of non-compliance was found in another seven.

+At Patterson’s Nursing Home, Lismackin, Roscrea, Co Tipperary, Hiqa inspectors found the system in place to manage residents’ finances “was not sufficiently robust to protect residents or staff”.

+Sums of money were being held in the nursing home account for a number of residents and not in a separate resident account.